-At its core, this blog chronicles the challenges, joys and discoveries of my experience in graduate school as I earn my master’s degree in occupational therapy.
+At its core, this blog chronicles the challenges, joys and discoveries of my work as an occupational therapist.

 My name is Lauren and I am a young woman living, working and blogging in the southeastern United States.
 I am a Christian, and I am the youngest of two children.
 I speak English as my first language and Spanish at the “limited working proficiency” level.
-I weigh less than 100 lbs. and I am less than five feet tall, but the adjective that most people I know use to describe me is “sassy!”
+I weigh less than 100 lbs. and I am a little over five feet tall, but the adjective that most people I know use to describe me is “sassy!”

 My mother is a registered nurse who works in a Veterans Affairs outpatient clinic.
 My father is retired from a 20 year career in the military, and he is now a postal worker with his associate’s degree in Criminal Justice.
 He has deployed on multiple occasions to places around the world, including Germany, Korea, Kuwait, and Iraq in my lifetime.
 My mother’s work as a nurse and my father’s military experience inspired me to find a health career in which I could work with military men, women and families, and that’s how I found the wonderful field of occupational therapy!

-I have been in a long-term and long-distance relationship with my boyfriend for over 4.5 years.
-We met in high school and we have been together throughout my 4-year college career.
+I’ve known my husband for nearly half my life, and I have been in a long-term and long-distance relationship with my boyfriend for over 4.5 years.
+We met in high school and we have been together throughout my 4-year college career, my 2 years in grad school, and just over 2 years of marriage since 2016.
 Although it has not always been the best of times, I love being with him because he always knows how to inject some rationality into my insanity and bring calm to my anxiety.

 I consider myself an open-minded intellectual who enjoys meeting new people, learning about their experience of the world and traveling to see how life around the world is both very similar to and very different from what I’ve grown up with and what I know.